-762 PLTW Principles of Engineering Credit: 1.0 SHEA - TOLMAN ------------------------------------ ------------- ---------------
+Toz PETW Principles of Engineering Oredit.
+1.0 762 PLTW Principles of Engineering Credit: 1.0 SHEA -- -- ----- -------------------------------- ------------- ------

-Prerequisite: PLTW Introduction to Engineering Design
+Prerequisite: Seniors ONLY enrolled in the Pre-Engineering Pathway; PLTW Introduction to Engineering Design

 In this course, students have the opportunity to develop skills and understanding of course concepts through activity, project, and problem-based (APB) learning.
 By solving rigorous and relevant design problems using engineering and science concepts within a collaborative learning environment, APB learning challenges students to continually hone their interpersonal skills, creative abilities, and problem solving skills.
 Students will also learn how to document their work and communicate their solutions to their peers and members of the professional community.
 It also allows students to develop strategies to enable and direct their own learning, which is the ultimate goal of education.